A topic from the subject of Physical Chemistry in Chemistry.

 Ionic Equilibria

 Ionic equilibria is the study of the dynamic processes that occur in solutions containing ions.
-It is a fundamental concept in chemistry that has applications in many fields, such as environmental science, biology, and medicine.
+It is a fundamental concept in chemistry with applications in many fields, such as environmental science, biology, and medicine.

-• Ions are charged particles that can exist in solution or in a solid state.
-Ions can be formed when atoms or molecules lose or gain electrons.
+• Ions: Charged particles that exist in solution or a solid state.
+Ions are formed when atoms or molecules gain or lose electrons.
+Examples include Na+, Cl-, and SO42-.

 Experiment: Ionic Equilibria